claudebaxter/Dark-Coin-ASA-1088771340/darkpaper.md

 Project Description:

 Dark Coin is an experimental "grassroots" community project that is working to develop and expand the Algorand ASA defi space.
-Dark Coin will eventually be managed by a decentralized autonomous organization (DAO), meaning that the project is collectively owned / managed by its members based on specific rules enforced by the blockchain.
+Dark Coin will eventually be managed by a decentralized autonomous organization (DAO), meaning that the project is collectively owned / managed by its users based on specific rules enforced by the blockchain and smart contracts.

-The Dark Coin team is developing a browser based dapp that will be accessed via our website, https://dark-coin.io, in which users can execute various smart contracts and transactions on Algorand directly from this platform.
+The Dark Coin team is developing a browser based dapp that will be accessed via our website, https://dark-coin.io.
+Users will be able to swap Algorand & ASAs, create liquidity pools, and stake their Dark Coin for rewards.

-Being "community driven," the users of our dapp will be able to use a governance protocol to make decisions on the projects direction/future.
-Governance will allow users to stake Dark Coin, cast votes, propose changes, and earn rewards for participation.
+Being "community driven," the users of our dapp will also be able to use a governance protocol to make decisions on the projects direction/future.
+Our governance will allow users to stake Dark Coin, cast votes, propose changes, and earn rewards for participation.

-Our dapp also allows users to create liquidity pool pairs, and add liquidity to existing pool pairs using smart contracts.

-Our dapp will also allow users to stake their Dark Coin for rewards.